Canada's Justin Trudeau may be struggling but he still commands his party

 While many polls show the Conservatives now leading the Liberals nationally, Poilievre so far has failed to make inroads in large cities key to winning control of parliament, and he is attracting fewer young people, especially women, said Kurl.

-"There's a lot of voter fatigue, even among Liberal voters," said Darrell Bricker, CEO of pollster Ipsos Public Affairs.
+"There's a lot of voter fatigue, even among Liberal voters," said Darrell Bricker, chief executive of pollster Ipsos Public Affairs.
 "But it doesn't seem like Poilievre is really threatening (Trudeau) yet."

 ($1 = 1.3624 Canadian dollars)